kof/diff-renderer/readme.md

 ## Bench

-- htmlToJson - 200kb of html seralized in 15ms to json on my mb air.
+- html parser - 200kb of html parsed in 15ms to json on my mb air.
 ```
     npm i
     make bench
 ```
-- jsperf of diff-renderer parser vs. all the dom parsers http://jsperf.com/domparser-vs-jsparser
+- jsperf of html parser vs. all the dom parsers http://jsperf.com/domparser-vs-jsparser
-- memory bench: open ./test/memory.html , observe your engines memory, click lots of times on buttons and see what happens
+- html parser manual memory bench: open ./test/memory.html , observe your engines memory, click lots of times on buttons and see what happens

 ## Test